• Skip to primary navigation

 Step Three:

-Continue wrapping the crepe paper around the tootsie pop, approximately 5 or 6 layers will make for a full lollipop flower.
-However, you’ll want to be sure your folding/crimping the crepe paper along the bottom of the tootsie pop as you wrap each layer.
+Continue wrapping the crepe paper around the tootsie pop; approximately 5 or 6 layers will make for a full lollipop flower.
+However, you’ll want to be sure to fold or crimp the crepe paper along the bottom of the tootsie pop as you wrap each layer.
 See images three and four.

 Along with crimping and folding the crepe paper along the bottom of the stick, you’ll want to create ruffles of the crepe paper at the top of the flower.
-As a result, this will allow the lollipop flower to look fuller, almost like they’re in full bloom (wink wink).
+As a result, the lollipop flower will look fuller, almost like it’s in full bloom (wink wink).
 This is illustrated in image five.

 Step Four: